Tanzania-AI-Community/twiga/docs/en/GETTING_STARTED.md

 As any chatbot should do, Twiga keeps track of chat histories, users, classes, resources (i.e. the documents relevant to classes), a vector database, etc. Fortunately, everything (including the vector database) is stored in tables in a Postgres database.
 We're using Neon to host our database, but for testing purposes its completely fine to have a local Postgres database on your computer with some testing data.

-First of all, you need to install Postgres from their [official site](https://www.postgresql.org/download/) (we recommend using something between version 15 and 17).
+First of all, you need to install Postgres from their [official site](https://www.postgresql.org/download/) (we recommend using version 17).
 It might be easiest to follow the steps on how to download it [here](https://www.w3schools.com/postgresql/postgresql_install.php).
 Afterwards you want to connect to your Postgres database with the following [steps](https://www.w3schools.com/postgresql/postgresql_getstarted.php).

 > [!Note]
 >
-> You can try out [TablePlus](https://tableplus.com/) to visualize your databases.
+> Some have encountered issues with the pgvector installation and database permissions/ssl.
+We plan to release a Dockerized solution to replace this hassle.

 Once you have an active database you should add this to your `.env`: